De-Mail

 The project was announced in 2008 and was approved by the Bundestag and the Bundesrat in early 2011.
 The De-Mail law (which serves as the legal basis for the service) went into effect on May 2, 2011.

+In 2023, the German state's commitment to the De-Mail technology has become unclear, in effect ringing its death bell (as private solutions providing comparable or greater communications encryption guarantees exist in abundance, with De-Mail's one distinguished property having been its official acceptance by the German state as a legally binding form of communication).

+Due to the felt necessity of forms of e-government, project ZaPuK is planned to provide legally-binding electronic communications with the state by 2028.

 Background

-With the introduction of De-Mail the German legislation implemented the EU Directive on services in the internal market, which demands that authorities accept legally binding electronic communications by the end of 2009.
+With the introduction of De-Mail, the German legislation implemented the EU Directive on services in the internal market, which demanded that authorities accept legally binding electronic communications by the end of 2009.

 The government specifies legal and technical requirements for the services but does not provide the services.
 The services are provided by private companies which are allowed to provide De-Mail services after passing an official certification process.

 Services

 Besides email communication, other services are specified that support the communication process.